-Listed to the right are the four books I've written for teachers.
-If you click on the image of a book, you'll be able to read the introduction to the book.
-I thought this might provide you with a bit of insight into each book's purpose.
+Listed to the right are the four books I've written for teachers along with the new compilation: The Big Book.
+If you click on the image of a book, you'll be able to find some info about the book.
+The first four books have the intro included on the page.
+[The Big Book didn't need it because it contains the same four books.]
+I thought the intro might provide you with a bit of insight into each book's purpose.

 Other than that, there are just a couple of things I should say about them.

 The First Three Books

 The first three books I wrote--Class Cards (1988; revised third edition, 2008), Tools & Toys (1995; revised third edition, 2013), and the New Management Handbook (2000; revised third edition, 2007)--contain the ideas I share in the Student Management and Motivation seminar I've been presenting since late 1986.
 And although they work together, the information in each book is unique.
 You won't find the same ideas in all three books.

 Case in point, the New Management Handbook uses a margin icon--a small book with a page number above it--whenever I refer to an idea from the Tools & Toys book that would work in the situation being described.
 Since the idea is already explained clearly in that book, I didn't think it was necessary, or appropriate, to include the same explanation in the Handbook.

 The fourth book I produced (2007; revised third edition, 2013) is a fun collection of ideas that didn't make it into the first three books.
 Didn't really fit well anywhere.
 The eight chapters run the gamut from the pyschology of working with students to the four keys to making homework less of a hassle and more of a successful teaching tool.
 You'll also find ideas on discipline: ways to deal with negative behavior and ways to bring out the positive.
 All in all, I think you'll find ideas you'll be able to use right away.
 Just like the first three books.